MatthiasHeilManchester/rvy_racing/README.md

 ```
 in the home directory.
 This does the following:
 - Make a backup of the content of the `generated_html/` directory, labels the tar file with time and date of the backup and moves it to the `backups_of_generated_html` directory.
-- Tar up the relevant staged html files (with directory structure) from the `master_race_series/` directory and unpack them in `generated_html/`.
+- Tar up the relevant staged html files (with their directory structure, so relative links remain functional) from the `master_race_series/` directory and unpack them in `generated_html/`.

+Once this is done, the races are visible to outside users.

 ---

 # Post-process races

-Once a race is over, the race html file needs to be downloaded again.
-This is done race by race, so to process `race00002` from the `fake_commute` series, do
+Once a race is over, the race html file needs to be downloaded again to obtain the finish times (using the best times from the multiple races on the route).
+This is done separately for each race, so to process `race00002` from the `fake_commute` series, do
 ```bash
 # Go to the relevant race directory
 cd master_race_series/fake_commute/race00002